Department of English

 The University was reopened as the Teacher Training College in 1980 and as the Foreign Language Institute (FLI) in 1981.
 In 1988, the College and the FLI merged to create Phnom Penh University, and in 1996, it was renamed the Royal University of Phnom Penh.

-In recognition of the future trend that students in secondary schools must learn foreign languages, either English or French, the Ministry of Education, with an Australian NGO called the Quaker Service Australia (QSA), established a Cambodian English Language Training Program (CELT) to provide English language training to government officials and train foreign language teachers for secondary schools in Cambodia.
+In recognition of the future trend that students in secondary schools must learn foreign languages, either English or French, the Ministry of Education, with an Australian NGO called the Quaker Service Australia (QSA), established a Cambodian English Language Training Programme (CELT) to provide English language training to government officials and train foreign language teachers for secondary schools in Cambodia.

 Today, IFL’s Department of English is regarded as Cambodia’s leading English-language institution and has graduated around 10,000 students.